dvoiss/global-gradle-plugin/README.md

 This plugin will apply specified gradle plugins to all gradle projects run on your machine.
 To do this it must be added in an `initscript` at `~/.gradle/init.gradle` or in a custom file under `~/.gradle/init.d/` (such as `~/.gradle/init.d/global-plugins.gradle`).

+*Obligatory Disclaimer:* This is not well tested and was made for my personal usage.

 Usage
 -----